Harden Foundation

 Overview

-The Harden Foundation is a private grantmaking foundation based in Salinas, California, with over $74 million in total assets and annual charitable disbursements of approximately $4.87 million.
-Established as a tax-exempt organization in 1964, the foundation has been supporting the Monterey County community for nearly 60 years.
-The foundation generates revenue primarily through investment returns, including sales of assets (76.2% of revenue) and dividends (14.4%), allowing it to maintain consistent grantmaking capacity.
+The Harden Foundation is a private grantmaking foundation based in Salinas, California, with over $70 million in total assets and annual charitable disbursements of approximately $4.27 million.
+Founded by Eugene and Ercia Harden in 1963 and granted tax-exempt status in September 1964, the foundation has been supporting the Monterey County community for over 60 years.
+The foundation generates revenue primarily through investment returns, including sales of assets and dividends, allowing it to maintain consistent grantmaking capacity.

 Funding Priorities